LottieJane1312/cfg_data2_group7_project/README.md

-'homework_week2_specialisation_grouphomework/' contains our Homework submission & supporting files 'data/csv/' contains raw & cleansed data for the project 'data/img' contains .png files of our project visualisations 'data/london_boroughs_included.html' local host .html file interactive map 'notebooks/' contains Jupyter Notebook files for the project 'archive/out_versioned_code/' contains archived documents including .ipynb, .xlsx, .py files detailing avenues of exploration within the project that were either out-versioned or came to a dead-end
-'archive/initial_stages_exploratory_analysis/' contains the groups initial stages of exploratory analysis with both these datasets & other potential projects we were considering
+'homework_week2_specialisation_grouphomework/' contains our Homework submission & supporting files 'data/csv/' contains raw & cleansed data for the project 'data/img' contains .png files of our project visualisations 'notebooks/' contains Jupyter Notebook files for the project 'notebooks/initial_stages_exploratory_analysis/' contains the groups initial stages of exploratory analysis with both these datasets & other potential projects we were considering
+'archived_files/out_versioned_code/' contains archived documents including .ipynb, .xlsx, .py files detailing avenues of exploration within the project that were either out-versioned or came to a dead-end
-'Project Document Submission - Group 7.pdf' - Code First Girls required documentation of the project process & result findings
+'Code_first_girls_project_documents/' - contains Code First Girls required documentation of the project process & result findings, project brief & supporting documents
-'Project Activity Log - Group 7.xlsx' - Code First Girls required documentation of the project activity by author
 ```

 ### Installation & Configuration: